sqlfluff/sqlfluff/docs/source/configuration.rst

 0. *[...and this one doesn't really count]* There's a default config as part of the sqlfluff package.
 You can find this below, in the :ref:`defaultconfig` section.
-1. It will look in the user's home directory (~), for any of the filenames above in the main :ref:`config` section.
+1. It will look in the user's os-specific app config directory.
+On OSX this is `~/Library/Preferences/sqlfluff`, Unix is `~/.config/sqlfluff`, Windows is `<home>\AppData\Local\alanmcruickshank\sqlfluff`, for any of the filenames above in the main :ref:`config` section.
 If multiple are present, they will *patch*/*override* eachother in the order above.
+2. It will look for the same files in the user's home directory (~).
-2. It will look for the same files in the current working directory.
+3. It will look for the same files in the current working directory.
-3. *[if parsing a file in a subdirectory of the current working directory]* It will look for the same files in every subdirectory between the current working dir and the file directory.
+4. *[if parsing a file in a subdirectory of the current working directory]* It will look for the same files in every subdirectory between the current working dir and the file directory.
-4. It will look for the same files in the directory containing the file being linted.
+5. It will look for the same files in the directory containing the file being linted.

 This whole structure leads to efficient configuration, in particular